deontelaborde/mern_project/README.md

 - Our Library
   - Be able to search through produced music and sample insturmentals
     <img width="500"  src="https://user-images.githubusercontent.com/106843007/181792096-7b119503-d210-452d-b167-2c8ad09513e0.png">

+  -Be able to add new Library entries, along with updating and deleting current entries

 ### **_Deploy Website_**